The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 They want this influx of people.

-And that's the journal's constituency, and so that's who they serve.
+And so that's who they serve.

-And the article at the same time, it was another article then points Out that while Hispanics are assimilating, that African Americans born in this country aren't, and in fact, they're not only not assimilating, they're regressing.
+And the article at the same time, it was another article then points out that while Hispanics are assimilating, that African Americans born in this country aren't.

-They are they are balkanizing, if you will.
+They are balkanizing, if you will.

 Now, both of those assertions are fascinating.

-In the case of the first one, the journal and the Hispanic Assimilation, you do have to read that, knowing full well that the journal's in favor of amnesty and open borders.
+In the case of the first one, the journal and the Hispanic assimilation, you do have to read that, knowing full well that the journal's in favor of amnesty and open borders.

-And why is the audience for Telemundo and Univision, both those networks growing?
+And why is the audience for Telemundo and Univision, both those networks, growing?

-Oh, yeah, I heard Eric Holder say we have to have the courage to talk about race.
+Now, as to the other side that African Americans are regressing, oh, yeah, I heard Eric Holder say we have to have the courage to talk about race.

 Nobody has the courage to talk about race.